A Spectral Algorithm for Learning Hidden Markov Models: Proofs

 \subsection{Acknowledgments}

 The authors would like to thank John Langford and Ruslan Salakhutdinov for earlier discussions on using bottleneck methods to learn nonlinear dynamic systems; the linearization of the bottleneck idea was the basis of this paper.
 We also thank Yishay Mansour for pointing out hardness results for learning HMMs.
 Finally, we thank Geoff Gordon, Byron Boots, and Sajid Siddiqi for alerting us of an error in a previous version of this paper.
-This work was completed while the first author was an intern at TTI-C in 2008.
+This work was completed while DH was an intern at TTI-C in 2008.
+TZ was partially supported by the following grants: AFOSR-10097389, NSF DMS-1007527, and NSF IIS-1016061.